akkovachev/GatewaysAPI/README.md

 That's it!
-If everything went well the project should start at http://localhost:3000 To checkout the available REST Endpoints navigate to http://localhost:3000/api-docs
+If everything went well the project should start at http://localhost:3000 To see the available REST Endpoints navigate to http://localhost:3000/api-docs